Singapore Dress Code

 The prevalent Muslim and Hindu beliefs in Singapore require that women cover their arms, backs, and knees.

 Dress for the job you want, not for the job you have

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, undershirts, T-shirts, open shoes and thongs are never acceptable.
-If the wind was blowing, comb your hair before making first contact at the reception.
+If the wind was blowing, comb your hair before making the first contact at the reception.

 Perfume or after-shave should never be strong.
 Fragrances may offend the interviewer or cause an allergic reaction.
 Manicure your nails.

 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.
 Do not chew anything.
-Do not smoke before interview.
+Do not smoke before the interview.